 Reading young-earth creationist’ literature can be a very confusing experience.
 Because they employ so many ad-hoc explanations to tackle specific problems it is not uncommon to find articles that contradict one another.
 Sometimes those articles are written by the same author (see: The Dangers of Poor Scholarship).

-One of the most common mixed-messages can be observed young-earth authors discuss the amazing adaptations of a species to its environment.
-One author will laud the adaptations as being so specialized that it isn’t possible that these characteristics could have produced by any natural process and thus must have part of that species as it was originally created.
+One of the most common mixed-messages can be observed when young-earth authors discuss the amazing adaptations of a species to its environment.
+One author lauds the adaptations as being so specialized that it isn’t possible that these characteristics could have produced by any natural process and thus must have part of that species as it was originally created.
 Another author recognizing that the particular species didn’t exist at creation but rather diversified from a common ancestor that departed from Noah’s ark will propose what sounds like a naturalistic explanation for the origin of the same features.

 Because they must eat almost continually to keep their energy up, otters can’t stop hunting when the sun goes down.
 So God equipped them with “night vision goggles”—reflective crystals at the back of their eyes.
 These crystals allow the eye to gather more light when the water is murky.
 Such a brilliant design would have helped them harvest plant food even before the Fall.